lawrencec/preposterous/README.md

 ## Cloning and Dependencies:

-The Jasmine testing framework is used for the tests and is added as a submodule.
+There are multiple testing libraries/frameworks that are used for the tests and are set up as git submodules.
+In order for the tests to work, these submodules must be initialised correctly.

 You can either clone this repo with the submodules in one command like so: